jonibeach/quantumhack_portfoliomaxxer/README.md

 Code and experimental artifacts for *“Towards DQI for finance applications.”*

-Decoded Quantum Interferometry (DQI) turns max-XORSAT optimization into a **decoding** problem, and amplifies good solutions cheaply only when the constraint matrix is the parity check of an **algebraically decodable** code.
+Decoded Quantum Interferometry (DQI) is a new *fully quantum* (not hybrid) optimization algorithm whose advantage hinges on a single requirement: the problem must be expressible as the parity-check matrix of an error-correcting code.
+For generic problems this structure is absent.
+We identify **fixed-income immunization** as a finance problem that natively fulfills it.
+The fundamental goal of immunization is to ensure a financial institution can always meet its future payment obligations (liabilities), regardless of whether interest rates rise or fall — and because a portfolio's interest-rate sensitivities (duration, convexity, key-rate durations) are successive *moments of maturity*, moment matching is a **Vandermonde / locator** system, i.e. a BCH/Reed–Solomon parity check decodable by **Berlekamp–Massey**.

-We show that **fixed-income immunization** is a finance-motivated source of exactly that structure: a portfolio's interest-rate sensitivities (duration, convexity, key-rate durations) are successive *moments of maturity*, so moment matching is a **Vandermonde / locator** system — i.e. a BCH/Reed–Solomon parity check, decodable by **Berlekamp–Massey** rather than generic belief propagation.
+We formalize a finite-field, combinatorial surrogate of immunization, cast it as a max-XORSAT instance, and show via **statevector simulation** that DQI amplifies good solutions *only* when this algebraic code structure is present, at low circuit cost.
+We then run the circuits on **two real superconducting processors**.
+On IQM's 53-qubit **VTT Q50**, the `t=1` bijection collapse amplifies above random — **6.0× at 7 bonds** (5 routed two-qubit gates) and **4.9× at 31 bonds** (29 routed gates) — fitting under the device's ~40-gate coherence wall.
+On IBM's 156-qubit **Heron r2** (`ibm_marrakesh`), the same collapsed instances reach **6.26× and 15.7× over random**, and the **full, un-collapsed 11-qubit DQI circuit** — 224 routed two-qubit gates, including the one-hot error register and reversible decode/uncompute — **retains a signal through the entire decoder** (1.69× over random, peaked on the true optimum), where it had decohered to uniform on Q50.
+Finally, in simulation we build and verify the **genuine multi-error (`t=2`) reversible Berlekamp–Massey decoder** — the real DQI, where the decoder *is* the circuit run in superposition — preserving full amplification (**23.8× lift**) at 28 qubits / 632 two-qubit gates with polynomial scaling.

-We pose a finite-field combinatorial surrogate of immunization as max-XORSAT, compare three in-circuit decoder regimes on the *same* instances, run the genuine multi-error decoder in simulation, and execute the `t=1` collapse on the 53-qubit **VTT Q50** processor (6.0× amplification at 7 bonds, 4.9× at 31 bonds).
+These results do not constitute a production immunization optimizer; rather, they establish the problem as a finance-motivated structure in which DQI's decoding requirement is naturally satisfied, and demonstrate above-random amplification on present-day hardware.

 ## Layout